 A Factory Reset will clear any custom settings or router changes you've made.
 The router's WiFi channel names will default back to their "out-of-the-box" names as will the Network Key which will default to the PIN Code found on the base of the router.
 Okay, we're ready to go.

-2/.
-If it's a paperclip you found, open it like this
+If it's a paperclip you found, open it as per the following image.

-4/.
-After 20 seconds releace the paperclip and eventually all the lights on the router will go out.
+It may take a few seconds, but eventually all the lights on the router will go out.
 Shortly after, the power light will come on.
-After arount 1 1/2 minutes the first four blue lights shuld be on.

 It may take up to another 2 minutes for the reset to complete, at which point all of the first four blue lights should be on.